ryanatkn/gro/src/docs/gen.md

-- `.schema.` modules may export any number of schemas: all top-level exports with the JSONSchema [`$anchor`](https://json-schema.org/draft/2020-12/json-schema-core.html#anchor) property are considered to be vocab schemas (this detection may need tweaking)
+- `.schema.` modules may export any number of schemas: all top-level exports with the JSONSchema [`$anchor`](https://json-schema.org/draft/2020-12/json-schema-core.html#anchor) property are considered to be vocab schemas by `isVocabSchema` (this detection may need tweaking)
 - vocab schemas suffixed with `Schema` will output types without the suffix, as a convenience to avoid name collisions
   (note that your declared `$anchor` should omit the suffix)